Five ways Lee Iacocca contributed to the decline of Ford and Chrysler

 Dodge was the obvious choice to offer a K-based sporty coupe, but Chrysler got an almost identical version.
 The Laser lasted only three years, presumably because Chrysler was more associated with luxury coupes (Old Car Advertisements).

-At Chrysler the root of the problem was that the automaker was not large enough to adequately support two dealer networks and three brands.
-One of the biggest mistakes Iacocca made when restructuring the corporation following its financial collapse in the late-70s was to not merge the Chrysler-Plymouth and Dodge dealer networks.
-That would have allowed Iacocca to discontinue the Plymouth brand, which had become redundant with Dodge.
+The root of Chrysler’s problem was that it was not large enough to upport two dealer networks and three brands.
+One of the biggest mistakes Iacocca made when restructuring the automaker following its financial collapse in the late-70s was to not merge the Chrysler-Plymouth and Dodge dealer networks.
+That would have allowed Iacocca to discontinue Plymouth, which had become redundant with Dodge.

 Ford’s situation was murkier.
-The Mercury brand name was fairly strong up through the mid-70s.
+Mercury was fairly strong up through the mid-70s.
 In addition, pairing dealers of the low-volume Lincoln with the higher-volume Mercury made some sense.
-The problem was that by the time Iacocca was fired as Ford president in 1978, the entire Mercury line had become little more than tarted-up Fords.
-This stood in stark contrast to only a decade earlier, when Ford invested considerable money into giving unique sheetmetal to each Mercury entry.
+The problem was that by the time Iacocca was fired as Ford president in 1978, the Mercury line had become little more than tarted-up Fords.
+This stood in contrast to a decade earlier, when Ford had given unique sheetmetal to each Mercury entry.

 1969 Mercury Cougar front quarter